Jump to

 Close this pop-up window Go to top

-In this example of a simple universe, the simple matter particles have a torus shape
+In this example of a simple physics model

-With the strand particles in a torus shaped particle moving at a constant speed
+With the strand shaped particles in a torus shaped particle, moving continuously at a single constant speed

 When a helix shaped electric field particle touches the surface of a torus shaped particle

-Causing an imbalance in the circular movement of the strand particles in the torus shaped particle
+Causing an imbalance in the circular movement of the strand shaped particles in the torus shaped particle

 And the distorted torus shaped particle would then move

-The direction in which the particle of matter moves
+The direction in which the torus shaped particle of matter moves

 And the torus shaped particle as a whole would then move away from the source of the electric field particles